awslabs/aws-fluent-plugin-kinesis/README.md

 ### partition_key
 A key to extract partition key from JSON object.
 Default `nil`, which means partition key will be generated randomly.

-### data_key
-If your record contains a field whose string should be sent to Amazon Kinesis directly (without formatter), use this parameter to specify the field.
-In that case, other fileds than **data_key** are thrown away and never sent to Amazon Kinesis.
-Default `nil`, which means whole record will be formatted and sent.

-### log_truncate_max_size
-Integer, default 0.
-When emitting the log entry, the message will be truncated by this size to avoid infinite loop when the log is also sent to Kinesis.
-The value 0 (default) means no truncation.

 ### debug
 Boolean.
 Enable if you need to debug Kinesis Producer Library metrics.
 Default is `false`.